Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-Skis and bindings to use with these boots:
+●Skis and bindings to be used with these boots:

 BLASTRACK

-: All you have to do is switch the lever.
-Some people leave it in walk mode even when skiing, so you can ski and walk without having to switch.
+: It only requires switching a lever.
+Some people even leave it in walk mode while skiing, so there is no need to switch modes; you can ski and walk at the same time.

-I always use these boots when telemarking.
+I always wear these boots when telemark skiing.
 They are suitable for all conditions.

-Some reviewers may find the inner layer to be thin, but the shell is extremely easy to use, so if you're concerned about the inner layer, you might want to customize it.
+Some reviewers might find the inner lining a bit thin, but the shell is incredibly practical, so if the inner lining is a concern, you might consider customizing it.

 : Power transmission: ★★★★☆